quantprofessionals/eduquant.nl/content/home/slider.md

 [[item]]
   title = "# Custom Workshops"
-  content = "Get your team kick-started on a special topic with fully customized, interactive workshops.
-We organize study material, prepare case studies and challenge experts to dig deeper and reach further." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Get your team kick-started on a specific topic with fully customized, interactive workshops.
+We organize study material, prepare case studies and challenge experts to dig deeper and reach farther." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).